-The REFRESH Food Waste Solution Contest received over fifty project submissions from across Europe!
+The REFRESH Food Waste Solution Contest received over fifty project submissions from across Europe.
 47 Finalists were selected to participate in voting for the Public Award.
-The public voting period starts on the 1 February 2017 and ends on 28 February 2017.
-Each person can vote once per day for the entire voting period (one vote is allowed per IP address per day).
-The Public Award winner will join two winners selected by the jury and have the opportunity to present their project at the REFRESH Food Waste 2017 Conference on 18 May 2017 in Berlin.
+The public voting period started on the 1 February 2017 and ended on 28 February 2017.
+The Public Award winner joins two winners selected by the jury.
+They have the opportunity to present their projects at the REFRESH Food Waste 2017 Conference on 18 May 2017 in Berlin.

 The content of the Public Award submissions is the sole responsibility of the submitting organisations and does not reflect the position of the REFRESH Project or the European Commission.

 The REFRESH Food Waste Solution Contest is looking for the freshest ideas to tackle food waste across Europe!

 Across Europe, people are developing and implementing innovative solutions to the problem of food waste.
 The REFRESH Food Waste Solution Contest wants to bring much-deserved recognition to these ideas and encourage their spread.
 Anyone that has developed a food waste innovation - including individuals, organisations, start-ups and large companies – is encouraged to submit a video or visual essay about their project.

 The deadline for submissions was 30 November 2016.

 Winners will be chosen by a high-profile jury of food waste leaders from science, business, civil society and the EU Commission, Winners will receive prizes, including the opportunity to participate in a Food Waste Innovation incubator event hosted by Food Surplus Entrepreneurs Network as a side event of the REFRESH Conference in Berlin in Spring 2017.